NedKe/JS-PP2-The-Runner/README.md

 ### Page Contact us

-The contact form in the page contact us, allow the user to leave feedback to the website owner.
+The contact form in the page contact us, allow the user to leave feedback to the website owner.This part satisfies the user story (f).

 <details><summary>Contact Form</summary>
 <img src="docs/game-features/contact-us.png">